 - You see yellow, fluid-filled bumps (pustules) and honey-colored crusty areas.
 This might be a bacterial infection that requires antibiotics.

 - You notice symptoms of a yeast infection:

 - A swollen red rash with white scales and lesions

 - Small red pimples outside of the diaper area

-- Redness in the folds of the baby's skin
+- Redness in the folds of your baby's skin

 Your pediatrician can prescribe an antifungal medicine to clear it up.